To end proceedings or to suspend them to another time or place.

 The case manager’s role is to prepare each file to allow the Commission’s processes to go ahead – they are not there to help employees or employers manage the application.
 They can provide information about the process, but they cannot provide any legal advice about how to submit or run an application.
 This means that they cannot give advice about how to fill out an application or response form, or answer questions about a particular situation like:

-You need to get your own professional advice (PDF) about all of those types of questions.
+You need to get your own professional advice about all of those types of questions.
+Find out where to get legal advice.
 In some states there is a scheme of independent duty lawyers who can provide advice on some matters.
 The Commission’s Unfair Dismissal Team can tell you if this is available in your state.